boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/bar-chart.md

 ### Adding fields to Row

-Drag and drop the elements from sections to `Row.`
+Drag and drop the elements from sections to `Row`.

 ![Add row fields](/static/assets/cloud/visualizing-data/visualization-widgets/images/bar-chart/chart-row.png)